-- 1. Protect and preserve the aquifer's viability as a potential future municipal water source by limiting land uses and practices within the Aquifer Protection District that risk groundwater contamination, including pollution from hazardous materials, waste, and industrial processes. - 2.
-Promote sustainable development by ensuring that future growth does not compromise the Town's future water security. - 3.
-Foster public awareness about the importance of the aquifer as the Town's most significant water resource.
+- Protect and preserve the aquifer's viability of the aquifer within the Town as a potential future municipal water supply source by limiting landcertain uses and activities practices within the Aquifer Protection Area (APA) District that create a risk of groundwater contamination, including by pollution from hazardous materials, waste, and industrial processes. - Promote sustainable development by ensuring that future growth does not compromise the Town's future water security. - Foster public awareness about the importance of the aquifer as the Town's most significant water resource.

-Background: The aquifer within the designated Aquifer Protection District is a critical, potential future groundwater resource for the Town.
-Scientific assessments and hydrological studies have identified it as a sustainable and reliable source of drinking water, critical for the Town's growth and long-term water needs.
+Background: The aquifer within the designated Aquifer Protection Area District is a critical, potential future groundwater resource for the Town.
+Scientific assessments and hydrological studies have identified it as a sustainable and reliable source of drinking water, critical for the Town's health and welfare, potential growth, and long-term water needs.